qewryy/qewryy/README.md

-### 👋 Hi there! 👋I'm a new backend developer using Spring.
+### 👋 Hi there! 👋
+I'm a new backend developer using Spring.
 I'm trying to study all the skills I need in the field.

 My hobby is playing games and working out.🎮🦾